-Remove the starter/flywheel cover after removing the bolt(s).
+Remove the flywheel magnet cover after removing the bolt(s).

-Prepare the engine for starting.
-For further information, see page 39.
-Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch.
+4. Be sure that the gear shift is in neutral

+and that the clip is attached to the engine shut-off switch.
 The main switch must be "ON" (on), if equipped.